 Residents of the overcrowded Old Town and the areas surrounding Prague, flocked to the New Town to build houses and establish businesses.

 The New Town was not envisaged as a mere add-on to the Old Town, it was to be the centre of the city of Prague.
-And to cement this, in 1380 King Wenceslas IV built the Royal Court Palace here, next to the Powder Gate (one the original entrances to the Old Town).
+And to cement this, in 1380 King Wenceslas IV built the Royal Court Palace here, next to the Powder Tower (one the original entrances to the Old Town).

 King Wenceslas IV made the Royal Court Palace his main residence, and the Bohemian Kings continued to live there for another one hundred years, before transferring to Prague Castle in 1484.